 Avocados are a popular first food for babies, but due to their slippery texture, they can be challenging for little ones to self-feed.
-The coating on these fries makes them a little more firm and easier to grab.
+The coating on these fries makes them a little more firm and easier to grab and perfect for baby led weaning.
 You can cook them a little less to make them a less crispy for babies who are just starting out.

 This post may contain affiliate links and when you click on the links I may earn a small commission at no charge to you.
 As an Amazon affiliate, I earn a commission from qualifying purchases.